 Can you imagine how powerful that is?
 That’s really one of the lifelong secrets that you want to learn to be able to manage the routines at home so your kids can thrive because the more that you stay in harmony with understanding this principle then you don’t end up nagging, yelling, reminding, prodding, screaming, yelling, negotiating, crying, demanding, threatening, fighting.
 All that stuff goes out the window because I focus instead on controlling the goodies and I make sure that I see that the work is done before they get to the goodies before they can play.

-See, I can control that I can’t necessarily control them very well when you pay attention to this secret when you learn how to implement this in a simple way on a day-to-day basis your whole life changes in in that it gets easier and much simpler to manage the routines more importantly their life gets easier why because they can resist and fight you for a while but over and over again again regardless of the diagnosis regardless how difficult oppositional strong-willed regardless of what’s going on with your child.
+See, I can control that I can’t necessarily control them very well when you pay attention to this secret when you learn how to implement this in a simple way on a day-to-day basis your whole life changes in that it gets easier and much simpler to manage the routines, more importantly, their life gets easier why because they can resist and fight you for a while but over and over again regardless of the diagnosis regardless how difficult oppositional strong-willed regardless of what’s going on with your child.

 You’re going to see that they all eventually come around because they all want the goodies.
 It always works in my back-to-school secrets program.
 I talk a lot about how to implement this core concept to make sure that regardless of what you’ve experienced in the past you get out of that habit where you’re nagging, reminding, screaming, yelling.
 All that stuff and you get in the habit of controlling the goodies and just letting them resist your bed, letting them fight and struggling and throw a fit if they want to.